-4.7 Review of Comments
+3.6 Review of Comments

-All consultation activities held under the project will be based on the principle of inclusiveness and will strive to engage all groups of local society including students with disabilities, Roma students, students from low income households, etc. Where necessary, logistical assistance will be provided to enable persons with limited physical abilities and those with insufficient financial and/or transportation means to attend public meetings scheduled by the project.
-In cases where people may be reluctant or unable to participate in large scale community meetings the MoES will hold separate small group discussions with them at an easily accessible venue.
-The MoES will ensure that varied means of communication will be used (written, verbal, use of an advocate/translator if necessary).
+All consultation activities held under the project will be based on the principle of inclusiveness and will strive to engage all groups of local society including students with disabilities, Roma students, students from low income households, etc. Logistical assistance will be provided to enable persons with limited physical abilities and those with insufficient financial and/or transportation means to attend public meetings scheduled by the Project.
+In cases where people may be reluctant or unable to participate in large scale community meetings the project will hold separate small group discussions with them at an easily accessible venue.
+The Project will ensure that they use varied means of communication (written, verbal, use of an advocate/translator if necessary).

-4.8 Planned Information and Communication Arrangements
+3.7 Planned Information and Communication Arrangements